-We all have gone through this feeling after not being moved onto the next round of interviews:
+We all have gone through this feeling after not moving onto the next round of interviews:

 The interview absolutely sucked.

-If this was a job you really wanted, you are going to feel it.
+If this was a job you wanted, you are going to feel it.
 You are going to feel that disappointment rip right through you, it’s going to suck, and that is okay.
-You need work through whatever it is you need to work through.
-This is not North Korea.
-You are not a robot!
-Give yourself permission to feel disappointed.
+You need to work through whatever it is you need to work through.
+Permit yourself to feel disappointed.
 It is best to feel everything so that you know why this matters to you so much and why you should stay strong and resilient to achieve what you want.

 You are your own harshest critic because you care.
-You are competitive.
-You absolutely have to be if you are you in Product Management.
-This is where self-awareness becomes very necessary.
-You need to be able to articulate what you saying to yourself mentally that is causing you to not feel at your fighting best.
+Therefore, you are competitive.
+You have to be if you are in Product Management.
+That is where self-awareness becomes very necessary.
+You need to be able to articulate what you are saying to yourself mentally, which is causing you to not feel at your fighting best.

 All of those are fine to say, but one thing you should keep in mind is: Just Don’t Quit!
 And if you’re saying these over and over again, you’re more likely to quit.

-In life as in business, you are always only a few fleeting moments from winning, just like the story “3 Feet to Gold”.
+In life as in business, you are always only a few fleeting moments from winning, just like in the story, Three Feet from Gold.

 Be a champion.
 A champion is out there to get ready to prove everyone wrong.
 Be the person that just when everyone thought they saw you at your worst, they are about to see you at your best!

-It’s important that people seeking jobs understand the importance of having an abundance mindset.
-People need to understand that there a lot more job openings out there rather the few that you probably selectively handpicked because you envision yourself working there.
-Understand that you stand more chances to succeed if you don’t corral yourself into a job hunt bubble - cherry picking companies to apply to is a bad strategy in itself and goes against the idea of having an abundance mindset.
+People seeking jobs must understand the importance of having an abundance mindset.
+You need to realize that there a lot more job openings out there rather than the few that you probably selectively handpicked because you envision yourself working there.
+Understand that you have a greater chance of succeeding if you don’t corral yourself into a job hunt bubble — cherry-picking companies to apply to is a bad strategy in itself and goes against the idea of having an abundance mindset.
 The abundance mindset has to be connected with having abundant opportunities to succeed!

-While you may be applying to companies indiscriminately, you may receive more rejected applications or just plainly not receive replies.
-Don’t worry - this happens with regularity to people seeking a highly exclusive job in a very competitive job market like that of New York.
-In baseball, a batter failed, on average, 75% of the time that he is at the plate.
-In comparison, job hunting may require an even worse failure rate at getting offers.
-The key personality trait that every job applicant should have is thick skin - getting repeatedly rejected will hurt in the short-term but it will be ignored once you get the job that you wanted for all this time.
+While you may be applying to companies indiscriminately, you will most likely receive more rejected applications or even, not receive any replies.
+Don’t worry; this happens with regularity to people seeking a highly, exclusive job in a very competitive job market like that of New York.
+In baseball, a batter fails, on average, 75% of the time that he is at the plate.
+In comparison, job hunting may require an even lower failure rate at getting offers.
+The key personality trait that every job applicant should have is being thick-skinned; getting rejected repeatedly will hurt in the short-term, but you will forget about it once you get the job that you wanted for all this time.